 - Counselling or psychotherapy – often a great first step for mild-moderate depression.
-Cognitive behavioural therapy (CBT) is usually the therapy of choice although other therapies can be very effective too.
+Cognitive behavioural therapy (CBT) is one treatment option, although other therapies can be very effective too.

-- Antidepressant Medication – Perhaps the most commonly recommended option, although opinion varies on its effectiveness.
-Some consider medications a life-saver while others are opposed philosophically.
-It is important, particularly with medications, to assess what is right for you; to go by your guts and not simply others’ opinions.
+- Antidepressant Medication – Perhaps the most commonly recommended option, especially by physicians, although opinion varies on its effectiveness.
+Some who have taken medications consider them a life-saver while others are opposed to them philosophically.
+It is important, particularly with medications, to assess what is right for you; go with your guts and not simply others’ opinions.
 If you have a trusting relationship with your family doctor, the use of medication may be an important conversation.

 - A combination of counselling and medication

 - Group Therapy – Groups can be either therapy-oriented or educational (skill building).
 Also, groups will be either peer or professionally-led.
 Many people do not feel comfortable in a group context although group work can be an excellent complement to individual therapy.

 - Exercise – Although the importance of exercise can seem like a cliche, research continues to demonstrate exercise’s antidepressant effects.
 We know now that exercise is vitally important in helping to regulate mood.